fortian/mwmg/config/pcapper/README.md

   below, *MAC* is the MAC address of the monitored interface, and *IP* is its IPv4 address.

+  - `none` performs no filtering whatsoever

-  - `src` is the default, and only collects traffic sent from the current host (the BPF syntax is `ether src` *MAC*).
+  - `src` is the default, and only collects traffic sent from the current host (the BPF syntax is `ether src` *MAC*)

     This is also the recommended setting, since sourced traffic should be unique on a given (sub)network, whereas received traffic (see below) may be multiplied by the network in the presence of broadcasts, multicast, or even a shared collision domain.

-  - `dst` only collects traffic sent to the current host, ignoring its own messages (the BPF is `ether src not` *MAC*).
+  - `dst` only collects traffic sent to the current host, ignoring its own messages (the BPF is `ether src not` *MAC*)

-  - `spoof` collects traffic sent from the current host but not by it (i.e., traffic that is spoofed to be from this host, but came from elsewhere).
+  - `spoof` collects traffic sent from the current host but not by it, i.e., traffic that is spoofed to be from this host, but came from elsewhere (the BPF is `src` *IP* `and ether src not` *MAC*)

-    (The BPF is `src` *IP* `and ether src not` *MAC*).
-This is largely relevant to BMF, which relayed traffic using this signature.
+    This is largely only relevant to BMF, which relayed traffic using this signature.
 It might help identify traffic from other multicast forwarders.

+  - `"BPF filter"` is any valid BPF filter, with the following extensions:

+    - `%m` will always be replaced with the chosen interface's MAC address (see `-r` below)

+    - `%i` will always be replaced with the chosen interface's IPv4 address

+    - any other character following a `%` will be passed through unchanged, including another `%`, though the leading `%` will always be consumed

+    Remember to escape the filter from the shell if needed.
+Use this if you want to specify an arbitrary BPF filter.
+Useful examples include:

+    - `ether src %m and not dst %i`

+    - `ether src %m and not ether dst %m`

+    - `ether src %m and not (dst %i or ether dst %m)`

 - `-r` allows you to specify the interface whose MAC address you want to use when determining the source of a packet.
 The default is to use the MAC